 Designers Marc Alt, Mike Essl, Alberto Rigau and others.

-Jan Wilker & Hjalti Karlsson of karlssonwilker are designers and authors of Tell Me Why.
+Jan Wilker and Hjalti Karlsson are partners in karlssonwilker and the authors of Tell Me Why.

-Alice Twemlow is a design critic, SVA educator and author of What Is Graphic Design For?
+British-born Alice Twemlow is a design critic and the author of What Is Graphic Design For?

-Janet Froelich, former creative director at The New York Times Magazine, is currently design director at Real Simple.
+An interview with Janet Froelich, former Creative Director at The New York Times Magazine

-Jeffrey Keyton is the senior vice president, On-Air Design and Off-Air Creative, MTV.
+An interview with Jeffrey Keyton, Senior Vice Ppresident, On-Air Design and Off-Air Creative, MTV.

 Not David Carson